SSV-embedded/Secure-Sensor-Beacon-Protocol_SSB/README.md

 ## Details
 ### Manufacturer ID
 This field is used for the manufacturer ID as assigned by the Bluetooth SIG.
-For instance, the SFS/BE1 uses `0x0059` (Nordic Semiconductor ASA).
+For instance, the SFS/BE1 uses `0x0ad3` (SSV Software Systems GmbH).

 ### Packet Type
 The value of this field specifies which hash function is used to create the HMAC.